adjust/cocos2dx_sdk/doc/ios/ios.md

 In the Project Navigator, open the source file of your application delegate.
-Add the import statement at the top of the file, then add the following call to Adjust in the didFinishLaunching or didFinishLaunchingWithOptions method of your app delegate:
+Add the import statement at the top of the file, then add the following call to Adjust in the applicationDidFinishLaunching of your app delegate:

 ```cpp
 #include "Adjust2dx.h"